astronomer/docs/astro/kubepodoperator-local.md

 ### Step 1: Prepare Your Environment

 1. Set up Kubernetes in Docker.
 See [Set up Kubernetes](#set-up-kubernetes).
-2. Update the kubeconfig File.
+2. Update the kubeconfig file.
 See [Update the kubeconfig File](#update-the-kubeconfig-file).

 ### Step 2: Add a KubernetesPodOperator Task